GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

 5. Running a case
 -------------------

-    Once the code is configured and compiled, let us check status of the build,
+    Once the code is configured and compiled, let us check the status of the build,

 .. code:: shell